Adrasteon/JustNewsAgentic/README.md

 - OS: Ubuntu 24.04 with systemd (production deployment is native on Ubuntu)
 - Python: 3.12+ with CUDA 12.1+ support

-Note: Docker is deprecated for this project.
+Note: Docker is deprecated and removed from this project.
 All deployment and operations use native systemd services and shell scripts under `deploy/systemd/`.

 ### Installation